 *I like posed family photos, will you capture that at our session?

 I like those too!
-My goal is to create at least one classic smiling family portrait with everyone looking at the camera for every family that I photograph.
-But sometimes it just doesn’t happen for a variety of reasons.
-My goal is to work hard to get that for your family but please know that no specific image is guaranteed.
-This is especially true when we're working with younger kids.
+My goal is to create at least one classic smiling family portrait with everyone looking at the camera for every family that I photograph.That said, I also want to set realistic expectations.
+While I work hard to guide and encourage those moments, no specific image is ever guaranteed, especially when we’re working with younger kids who might not be able to get the perfect photo that day.
+My focus is on creating a relaxed experience and capturing genuine connection, even if that perfect posed moment takes a little flexibility.

 *I like candid, unposed type of photos, will you capture that at our session?